Welcome to a fresh and innovative approach to cost savings. Improved Road Surfaces using our advanced technology leads to the following benefits:

 *Taken from the article entitled “In for The Long Haul” Mining Mirror Magazine Volume 25 No. 10 April 2013

-“Any savings generated from improved road design and management will benefit the mining company directly as a reduced cost per ton material hauled.”
+“Any savings generated from improved road design and management will benefit the mining company directly as a

-*Taken from the paper entitled “Integrated Asset Management Strategies for Unpaved Mine Haul Roads” written by Roger J Thompson and Alex T Visser of the University of Pretoria
+*Taken from the paper entitled “Integrated Asset Management Strategies for Unpaved Mine Haul Roads” written by Roger J Thompson and Alex T Visser

 *Taken from the Caterpillar Forward Mining, Efficient Haul Roads, A Design & Maintenance Guide